nebulasio/nebdocs/docs/frequently-asked-questions.md

 #### What data will you be able to search?

-> We plan many different ways to be able to search the blockchain:
+> We plan on developing many different ways to be able to search the blockchain:
 >
-> * crawl relevant webpages and establish mapping between them and the smart contracts
+> * crawl relevant webpages and establish a map between them and the smart contracts
 > * analyze the code of open-source smart contracts
 > * establish contract standards that enable easier searching